 Grand Turk is a convenient place for diving.
 Nearly all of the popular dive sites are located close off the west coast of Grand Turk in the Columbus Landfall National Park, which includes the beach and waters fronting the Grand Turk Cruise Center and the country’s capital of Cockburn Town.
 Most of the accommodations and dive operators are located on the beach in the Cockburn Town area and it’s often only a couple minute boat ride out to the common dive sites.

 For a diving-dedicated vacation, one of the packages offered by a local dive operator will be the most economical way to get in a lot of dives.
-For the best price, we recommend contacting the business directly.
+For the best price, we recommend contacting staff at a local business directly.

 Dive excursions offered through the cruise lines are convenient as they’re easy to arrange and depart from the cruise center, but groups are large and dive boats can get crowded.